Wool Sleeping Felt

 The Lucky Sheep™ sleeping bag is unlike anything from the past.
 It is light, fluffy, retains it’s loft, and is so soft you would think it is silk.
 Why wool instead of down or synthetic fill?
 Wool has an amazing ability to breathe, wicking the moisture (insensible...

+Congratulations and welcome to your Lucky Sheep™ Sleeping Bag!
 You are about to discover a new outdoor sleeping experience.
 This bag is a game changer and will extend your adventure limits in several ways.
-1—Don’t be afraid of the dew.
-You can sleep under the open sky when it’s not raining because dew does not soak the bag....
+1--When stuffing into the stuff sack and pulling out, be sure...

-Q. How does your Wool Sleeping Bag and Sleeping Felt compare with down and synthetic fill bags?
+Q. How does your Wool Sleeping Bag compare with down and synthetic fill bags?
 For weight and volume during dry weather, wool is about the same as synthetic and heavier than down.
 During damp weather, wool wins out.
-We believe there is more to...
+We believe there is more to sleeping outdoors than...